canonical/charmed-magma/docs/tutorial/05_deploying_the_radio_simulator.md

 aws ec2 attach-network-interface --network-interface-id <your network interface ID> --instance-id <your instance ID> --device-index 1
 ```

+## Configure Netplan to use the secondary network interface

+!!!
+TODO

 ## Deploy the srsRAN radio simulator

 Wait for the instance to boot up and be accessible via SSH, then add it as a Juju machine: